ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 encoder handed too few frames has nothing to answer for.

-That last stand-down is skipped for screen shares, for the opposite reason to `SourceCaptureBottleneckDetector`'s refusal of them: a screen share's frame rate follows the content, so a shortfall against the stated rate is the *normal* state of a static surface and treating it as a capture problem would excuse the encoder for the rest of the call.
+That last stand-down is skipped for screen shares, for the opposite reason to `VideoCaptureBottleneckDetector`'s refusal of them: a screen share's frame rate follows the content, so a shortfall against the stated rate is the *normal* state of a static surface and treating it as a capture problem would excuse the encoder for the rest of the call.
 The asymmetry is deliberate — screen shares